UFO-Group/LIGHT_platform/Supervised_Learning/Classification_Model/README.md

 ```

 ### How to predict
-- You need to identify the best model and rename the file using Acc、Acc_class_0、Acc_class_1. e.g. fold_06_model.joblibb to best_model.joblib
+- You need to identify the best model and rename the file using Acc、Acc_class_0、Acc_class_1. e.g. fold_06_model.joblibb to best_model.joblib.
 ```bash
 python predict.py \
   --in_csv Path/kmeans-pooled.csv \